Felipeortizvi/Lunar-Mining/README.md

 ## Lunar Mining Simulator

-Task is to develop a simulation for a lunar Helium-3 space mining operation.
+Task is to develop a C++ simulation for a lunar Helium-3 space mining operation.
 This simulation will manage and track the efficiency of mining trucks and unload stations over a continuous 72-hour operation.